 Notes on planning

 Transport: If you’re walking the Cotswold Way as day walks, it’s easiest if you can leave one car at the end and take another to the start and pick it up later.
-Otherwise you can access each day’s start and end point by public transport – details below – or leave your car at the start and get public transport back (though options are limited in some areas so you may sometimes need a taxi).
+Otherwise you can access each day’s start and end point by public transport, or leave your car at the start and get public transport back (though options are limited in some areas so you may need to take a taxi or use The Robin).

 Distances: The official distance for the Cotswold Way is 102 miles (164km).
-But the distances below are based on our daily GPS recordings so are usually a bit longer than the official guidebook numbers, adding up to 106.9 miles (172km) in total.
+But the distances below are based on our daily Strava GPS recordings, so they are usually a bit longer than the official guidebook numbers, adding up to 106.9 miles (172km) in total.

 Timings: The timings given are for walking at a fairly gentle pace.
 But they don’t include stops for food etc so make sure to allow an extra 1–2 hours each day to give yourself plenty of time.